Open-core model: Restrictions on use in services

 Redis Labs made its Redis plugins subject to the "Commons Clause", a restriction on sale of the software on top of the existing Apache License terms.
 After criticism, this was changed in 2019 to the "Redis Source Available License", a non-free license which forbids sale of the software as part of "a database, a caching engine, a stream processing engine, a search engine, an indexing engine or an ML/DL/AI serving engine".
 The last versions of the modules licensed solely under the Apache License were forked and are maintained by community members under the GoodFORM project.
 Redis itself later followed suit in 2024, switching from a BSD-styled license to dual-licensing under the SSPL and Redis Source Available License; in 2025, the company reinstated a free and open source license by also allowing use under the AGPL, citing that forks (including those created in response to the fork, such as Valkey) had differentiated themselves enough to allow Redis to "compete on product".

 A similar move was made when HashiCorp switched to the non-free Business Source License (BSL) on its products, including Terraform, which received the Linux Foundation-backed fork OpenTofu.

-In September 2024, WP Engine—a hosting provider that uses the free and open source WordPress software—began to face criticism from Matt Mullenweg—the founder of the project's corporate sponsor Automattic, and owner of the competitor WordPress.com.
-During a presentation and blog post, he criticized WP Engine over inadequate upstream contributions, disabling of features, private equity funding, and trademark dilution of the "WP" prefix.
-He called the company a "cancer" to WordPress, and called for a boycott of its services.
+In September 2024, Matt Mullenweg—founder of Automattic, the corporate sponsor of the WordPress content management system, and owner of the hosting service WordPress.com—accused the competing provider WP Engine of making inadequate upstream contributions, disabling features, diluting the "WordPress" trademark through use of the abbreviation "WP", and refusing to "nourish the ecosystem" rather than "frack[ing] every bit of value out of it until it withers" with its private equity funding.
+Mullenweg called the company a "cancer" to WordPress, and called for a boycott of its services.
 WP Engine sent a cease and desist to Automattic demanding the removal of the comments, stating that they operated within the WordPress Foundation trademark usage guidelines, and that Automattic had been demanding "significant percentage of its gross revenues" in licensing fees.
-While WordPress is licensed under the GNU General Public License, Mullenweg began to enforce restrictions against WP Engine by banning it from any services hosted under the WordPress.org domain, including automatic updates and the ability to download plug-ins and themes from within the software.
+While WordPress is licensed under the GNU General Public License, Mullenweg began to enforce restrictions against WP Engine by banning it from any services hosted under the WordPress.org domain, including its theme, plug-in, and software update repositories.
 The trademark guidelines were also modified to cover use of "WP".
-In October 2024, WP Engine formally filed a lawsuit against Automattic for defamation and extortion.
+In October 2024, WP Engine formally filed a lawsuit against Automattic for defamation and extortion; the company was subsequently granted a temporary injunction in December 2024, prohibiting Automattic from blocking or interfering with WP Engine's access to WordPress.org services.